 The specialists found that high concentrations of glutamate endured excessively long in the synaptic cleft of hyperactive neurons.
 This was because of the activity of beta-amyloid molecules, which shut glutamate transport out of the synaptic cleft.
 The group tried the component utilizing beta-amyloid atoms from patient examples and by using different mouse models obtaining comparable outcomes with the two approaches.

 The team was also intrigued to discover that the neurotransmitter blockade was mediated by an early soluble form of beta-amyloid and not by the plaques.
 Beta-amyloid occurs initially as a single molecule form, or monomer, and then aggregates to double-molecule types (dimers) and larger chains resulting, eventually, in plaques.
 The researchers found that soluble dimers cause glutamate blockade.

-Benedict Zott, a first author of the study, outlined, “Our data provide clear evidence for a rapid and direct toxic effect of a particular beta-amyloid type, the dimers.
+Benedict Zott, the first author of the study, outlined, “Our data provide clear evidence for a rapid and direct toxic effect of a particular beta-amyloid type, the dimers.
 We were even able to explain this mechanism.”

 The discovery is expected to open up a way to new therapeutic approaches and appeared in the journal Science.

-Scientists now want to use this knowledge to improve further their understanding of the cellular mechanisms of Alzheimer’s and, thus, to support the development of strategies for treatment at early stages of the disease.
+Scientists now want to use this knowledge to improve further their understanding of the cellular mechanisms of Alzheimer’s and, thus, to support the development of strategies for treatment at the early stages of the disease.